RetroDECK/ES-DE/USERGUIDE-DEV.md

-# EmulationStation Desktop Edition (ES-DE) - User guide
+# EmulationStation Desktop Edition (ES-DE) - User guide (development version)

 **Note:** This document is intended as a quick start guide as well as a reference for the user interface settings and functionality.
-For more in-depth information and details on how to compile ES-DE and perform more advanced configuration, please refer to [INSTALL.md](INSTALL.md).
+For more in-depth information and details on how to compile ES-DE and perform more advanced configuration, please refer to [INSTALL-DEV.md](INSTALL-DEV.md).

-Also note that this document is only relevant for the latest stable ES-DE release, if you would like to see the user guide for the current development version, refer to [USERGUIDE-DEV.md](USERGUIDE-DEV.md) instead.
+Also note that this document is only relevant for the current ES-DE development version, if you would like to see the user guide for the latest stable release, refer to [USERGUIDE.md](USERGUIDE.md) instead.

 Table of contents: